kahnchana/Pali-NLP/Stemmer/readme.md

 ```

-It involves a few steps.
+The process involves a few steps.

 The word class (noun, verb, adj....) of the input word is checked first.
 The same word may belong to multiple word classes.